IsraelOrtuno/permalink/readme.md

 }
 ```

+**NOTE:** This is just an example of the most common tags but you could any kind of tag supported (index, noindex...) by [ARCANDEV/SEO-Helper](https://github.com/ARCANEDEV/SEO-Helper), just make sure to nest it correctly.

 In order to have all this content rendered in your HTML you should add the following you your `<meta>`:

 ```blade